AxtMueller/Windows-Kernel-Explorer/README.md

 # [Revision History](/binaries/README.md#all-revision-history)
 ### Current Version: 20230213
 Bug fix: ADS operation failure on volume root directory.
-New feature: file / folder layout viewer.
+New feature: File / folder layout viewer.
 New feature: Disk hexadecimal editor.
-New feature: Show progress when copying and deleting folder.
+New feature: Show progress when copying or deleting folder.
 ### Revoked Versions: 00000000
 These versions have serious security issues and should not be used anymore.